thingsdb/ThingsDocs/v1/content/overview/statements.md

 ## return

 Every ThingsDB query will have a return value.
 If no `return` statement is used, then the *return value* will be the value of the last statement.
 It is therefore not required to use the `return` statement unless you want to return with a value *before* the end of the code is reached.
-THe `return` statement also accepts a second argument to specify a different [deep](../../collection-api/deep) level together with `return`.
+The `return` statement also accepts a second and third argument to specify a different [deep](../../collection-api/deep) level and optional [flags](#return-flags) together with `return`.

 Example usage of the *return* statement: